Southport: Golf

-The town is probably best known for golf; the Royal Birkdale Golf Club situated in the dunes to the south of the town is one of the venues on The Open Championship rotation and has hosted two Ryder Cups.
-Nearby Southport and Ainsdale Golf Club is also a two time Ryder Cup venue and both Hillside Golf Club and Hesketh Golf Club host many major events as well as being final open qualifying courses.
-Many smaller links courses also surround the town.
+The Royal Birkdale Golf Club situated in the dunes to the south of the town is one of the venues on The Open Championship rotation and has hosted two Ryder Cups.
+Nearby Southport and Ainsdale Golf Club is also a two time Ryder Cup venue and both Hillside Golf Club and Hesketh Golf Club host major events as well as being final open qualifying courses.
+Smaller links courses also surround the town.

+Tennis

+Southport hosted the North of England Hard Court Championships on clay for both men and women players at the Southport Argyle Lawn Tennis Club from 1956 to 1988.

+Notable men's champions included Robert Bédard, Alan Mills, Tony Pickard, Billy Knight, and Mark Cox as runnerup in 1964.
+Women's champions included Angela Buxton, who won twice, Shirley Bloomer, who won five times, Rita Bentley, and Evonne Goolagong.

+The Victoria Park clay courts held the Southport Dunlop Cup professional tournament from 1934 to 1939, winners including Bill Tilden in 1934, Ellsworth Vines in 1935, and Hans Nüsslein from 1936 to 1939.

 Kite surfing

-Southport's location by the coast also lends itself to some more specialised sporting activities – Ainsdale Beach, south of the town, is popular for kite sports, including kite-surfing.
+Ainsdale Beach, south of the town, is popular for kite sports, including kite-surfing.

 Speed record

 In 1925, Henry Segrave set a world land speed record of 152.33 mi/h on the beach, driving a Sunbeam Tiger.
 His association is commemorated by the name of a public house on Lord Street.